Home » WaterRower Natural Rowing Machine Review

 Stroke rate window:

-• Displays number of strokes per minute
+• Displays the number of strokes per minute

 Heart rate window: